 A symbol of rank and authority, the light polearm had been placed on top of the gable-lidded coffin at the time of burial — a mark of high status.
-The wooden staff did not survive, but the decay of the wooden shaft left enough of a dark stain in the ground to reveal its original five-and-one-half feet in length.
+The wooden staff did not survive, but the decay of the wooden shaft left enough of a dark stain in the ground to reveal its original 5 1/2 feet in length.
 Only the metal parts of the staff were preserved: the decorative point fashioned into a cruciform, and two iron languets with copper-headed iron rivets that once held the pike-shaped blade with balustroid molding to its wooden staff.

 Gosnold was vital to the planning of the Jamestown venture.
 His success as a mariner and privateer led him to explore and name Cape Cod and Martha’s Vineyard in New England and to briefly colonize one of the nearby Elizabeth Isles.
 When peace between England and Spain was settled in 1604, the English began planning another attempt to colonize North America’s eastern coast.
 Gosnold captained one of the three ships that carried the first Jamestown settlers (the Godspeed) and was popular with the colonists.
 Even the self-promoting Captain John Smith and his archenemy Edward Maria Wingfield (the colony’s first Council President and Gosnold’s cousin by marriage) agreed on Gosnold’s value.
 Smith named Gosnold the “prime mover” of the planting of Jamestown.
 When Gosnold suffered a three-week illness and died, he was honorably buried “having all the ordinance in the fort shot off with many volleys of small shot.”
 Wingfield lamented: